COMPAct: Computational Optimization and Automated Modular design of Planetary Actuators: Conclusion

 \section{Conclusion}

 This paper presented \textbf{COMPAct}, a framework for computational optimization and automated modular design of 3D-printed planetary actuators.
 By combining gearbox parameter optimization with CAD automation, the framework enables rapid design exploration and fabrication.
-Simulations identified feasible gearbox designs across four types, SSPG, CPG, DSPG, and WPG, while validation against CAD models confirmed the accuracy of the mass model.
-Automatic CAD generation further supports seamless transition from optimization to fabrication.
+Simulations identified feasible designs across four gearbox types: SSPG, CPG, DSPG, and WPG, while comparison with CAD models validated the mass model.
+Automatic CAD generation further enables seamless transition from optimization to fabrication.
 To demonstrate practicality, two actuators were fabricated and tested for power efficiency, transmission stiffness, and backlash, confirming the framework’s ability to produce lightweight and manufacturable designs.

-Future work includes extending the framework to additional gearbox types, such as cycloidal drives, conducting extensive endurance tests across all actuator types, evaluating power efficiency with more reliable torque sensing, adapting the framework for metal-based actuators, and, reducing the optimization computational time by using better optimizations than brute force, like MINLP solvers.
+Future work will extend the framework to additional gearbox types, conduct endurance and peak torque tests, and improve efficiency via better torque sensing.
+Metal actuators and advanced optimization (e.g., MINLP solvers) will be incorporated, and rotor inertia will be added to the cost function.